tianyingw/tianyingw.github.io/software.md

 - _Developed and maintained:_

    - [QTWAS](https://github.com/tianyingw/QTWAS) _(Quantile Transcriptome-Wide Association Analysis)_: We provide a quantile tool for investigating nonlinear gene-trait associations in Transcriptome-Wide Association Analysis (TWAS).
 It impelents the method from [A Unified Quantile Framework reveals nonlinear heterogeneous transcriptome-wide associations (2022+)]().
-More information can be found on the webpage: https://tianyingw.github.io/QTWAS/.
+More information can be found on [this webpage](https://tianyingw.github.io/QTWAS/).

    - [iQRAT](https://github.com/tianyingw/iQRAT) _(Integrated Quantile RAnk Test)_: The R package iQRAT provides an efficient quantile rank test for heterogeneous association in sequencing study.
 It implements the method from [Integrated Quantile RAnk Test (iQRAT) for heterogeneous joint effect of rare and common variants in sequencing studies (2022)](https://arxiv.org/abs/1910.10102).